-The project was delivered electronically to the publishing company in New York along with a limited edition 17×22 inch print set of Robert’s Watermelon image.
-Robert is pictured here signing the edition at Pivot just prior to shipping the edition.
+The project was delivered electronically to the publishing company in New York along with a limited edition set of 17×22 inch prints of Robert’s Watermelon image.
+Robert is pictured here signing the edition at Pivot Media, just prior to shipping the edition.